 Yes.
 You’ll spend your first week of camp getting trained on all other aspects of your support staff job role.
 This is often called orientation and will cover things like support staff protocol, shift rotas and team-building exercises, offering you the opportunity to make strong connections with other staff members before the campers arrive.

 Orientation week will also give you a chance to get used to your area of responsibility, whether that’s setting up in the kitchen, organising the office files or safety checking the maintenance equipment.
 This is your time to get prepped for your summer adventure ahead.

 Camps understand how hard you are working and will ensure you have time off to relax recover and enjoy.

-One of the advantages of the support staff role is that with your structured hours you’ll receive more time off than counselors typically will.
 On average support staff roles run to a 10 hour day with one day off a week.
 Many support roles start earlier in the morning - breakfast preparation can begin pretty early, sometimes just after 6am, but we promise you that everyone on camp is grateful for the most important meal of the day.
 Other roles, like the office staff, tend to begin after breakfast echoing your typical 9-5.
-You’ll likely be sleeping in separate cabins than the counselors and the campers which means you’ll find more time off during the evenings to relax and, if you want to, to take the opportunity to join in the evening camp games.
-Every camp is different but the philosophies shall remain the same - work hard and play hard.